 However, this site usually brings me more lemonade than lemons.
 Like how one day last month I opened my inbox to find this email:

 My name is Maria from Penguin/Perigee Books.
 I’ve been following your blog for a while, which I found through Chris Guillebeau‘s site.
 We are interested in publishing your ebook “How to travel the world on $50 a day” as a print book.
 We think it would be a great inspiring book for people.

 If this is something you are interested in, I’d love to talk to you more about this over the phone.

-Plus, to get a book deal, I would need to get an agent, write a proposal, shop it around, and then maybe I’d get a publisher for it.
+Plus, to get a book deal, I’d need to get an agent, write a proposal, shop it around, and then maybe I’d get a publisher for it.
 Or maybe not, and all that work would be in vain.
-The book industry isn’t as strong as it used to be after all, especially since Borders has now closed.
-Why bother to do it when I could be doing something more appealing in Europe?
+The book industry isn’t as strong as it used to be, after all, especially since Borders has now closed.
+Why bother when I could be doing something more appealing in Europe?

 But here was a book deal landing right in my inbox for a book I’ve already written.
 An offer direct from the publisher that would let me avoid all that hard work.
 It was an offer wrapped and tied up with a bow for my taking.

 Opportunity often only knocks once.
 Though I was skeptical about the seriousness of the offer at first and what I would have to give up, the more I thought about it, the more I realized I would be a fool for turning this offer down.
 This is one of those once-in-a-lifetime opportunities.
 I couldn’t say no to this, even if it meant (and it does) changing my plans.
 (Plus, it would fulfill a childhood dream of becoming a real author!)